-Callie Jacobs, Director of School (Superintendent)
+Callie Jacobs, Superintendent (Director of School)

-Callie Jacobs holds a B.S. in Neuroscience and Psychology from the University of Minnesota and a M.A. in teaching and Ed.S. in Educational Leadership from the University of St. Thomas.
+Dr. Callie Jacobs holds a B.S. in Neuroscience and Psychology from the University of Minnesota and a M.A. in teaching and Ed.S. in Educational Leadership from the University of St. Thomas.
 She is a licensed life science teacher, having taught Biology, Advanced Biology, Environmental Science, and Physical Science at the Saint Paul Conservatory for Performing Artists for three years, Center for Training and Careers, and in the School District of Elcho, Wisconsin.
 She has been engaged in programs such as the Neuroscience Outreach Program and Brain Awareness Week, both established by the University of Minnesota to further engage teachers and students in opportunities that promote practical applications of science.

-Brian Goranson, Artistic Director (Principal)
+Brian Goranson, Principal

 Brian Goranson received his Ed.S. from the University of St. Thomas in 2014 and an M.F.A. in Theatre Arts from the University of MN in 1994.
 Since then, he has appeared in over 50 productions on many local and national stages, including: The Guthrie Theater, Florida Stage, Illusion Theatre, Pillsbury House Theatre, The Great American History Theatre, and The Jungle Theatre.
-He has directed productions at Actor’s Theatre of MN, Illusion Theatre, Pillsbury House Theatre, The Great American History Theatre, The Playwright’s Center, Starting Gate, and 50 Foot Penguin.
+He directed productions at Actor’s Theatre of MN, Illusion Theatre, Pillsbury House Theatre, The Great American History Theatre, The Playwright’s Center, Starting Gate, and 50 Foot Penguin.
 Brian served as Artistic Director for Theatre L’Homme Dieu for its 2006 and 2007 seasons.
-He also spear-headed the 2001 Sally Award-winning arts education program, The Chicago Avenue Project, from 1996 through 2003.
+He also spearheaded the 2001 Sally Award-winning arts education program, The Chicago Avenue Project, from 1996 through 2003.

 As a theater educator—in addition to numerous residencies in high schools and colleges all over the country—he taught for 7 years at the University of Minnesota.
 In 2004, Brian received the Lake Conference Achievement Award in Fine Arts, recognizing distinguished alumni.
-Previous to his role as Artistic Director for SPCPA, he served as Theatre Department Chair and has been with the school from its inception.
+Previous to his role as Artistic Director (Principal) for SPCPA, he served as its Theatre Department Chair and has been with the school from its inception.

 Monica Lonergan, Director of Special Education

 Monica Lonergan holds a B.A. from the University of Wisconsin, Madison, in Social Work and Psychology.
 She obtained her M.S. in Special Education from Purdue University and her Administrative License from Hamline University.
 Previous to her role as a Director of Special Education, she taught special education students in Kindergarten through transition-age programs.
 She has provided training to teachers on topics ranging from due process compliance to writing effective IEPs.
 Monica has received a Certificate of Recognition from the state for her work as a member of the Specific Learning Disabilities trainers network.

-Kyle Clemins, Dean of Students
+Alissa Abelson, Dean of Students

-Susan Reiling, Executive Assistant to the Director of School (Superintendent)
+Susan Reiling, Executive Assistant to the Superintendent

 Susan Reiling has been with SPCPA since 2005 and brings to the Conservatory 9 years of prior administrative experience in both for-profit and non-profit settings.
 She graduated from Minneapolis Business College in 1996 with an Associate in Applied Science Degree in Office Administration.
 Prior to working at SPCPA, Susan was employed as an office coordinator with Family Support Network and administrative assistant in the corporate office of Midwest Auto Parts Distributors.